 Jenny E. Cieplak advises financial services clients on a range of corporate, intellectual property, and regulatory issues arising in fintech and other technology transactions.
 Ms. Cieplak provides broad-based corporate counsel to financial institutions, investors, startups, and newly created consortiums.
 She advises clients on collaborative arrangements between users and creators of market infrastructure initiatives designed to transform sectors of the financial industry, including joint development, investment, and governance agreements.
-Ms. Cieplak’s insights into the process of technology development, the needs of financial industry users as well as the legal issues surrounding the creation of new technologies provide clients with a unique skill set and perspective.
+She leverages insights into the technology development process, financial industry users’ needs, and the legal issues surrounding new technologies’ creation to provide clients with a unique skill set and perspective.

 Parag Patel advises financial services companies, financial institutions, and fintechs on transactional and regulatory matters, with a particular focus on emerging payments, innovative technology, consumer and small-business lending, and banking.
 Mr. Patel guides banks, non-bank lenders, payments and technology companies, and their vendors on regulatory compliance, supervision, money transmission, lending, anti-fraud and anti-money laundering, and transactional matters.

-Douglas Yatter is Co-Chair of the Commodities and Derivatives Regulation and Enforcement Practice and a member of the White Collar Defense & Investigations Practice.
-As a founding member of Latham’s Global Digital Assets & Web3 Practice, he advises cryptocurrency clients in their most significant litigation, regulatory, and enforcement matters, and assists large financial institutions, fintech ventures, and other clients in navigating a complex and rapidly developing regulatory and enforcement environment.
+Douglas Yatter, Global Vice Chair of Latham’s White Collar Defense & Investigations Practice, Co-Chair of the Commodities and Derivatives Regulation and Enforcement Practice, and a founding member of the Global Digital Assets & Web3 Practice, represents cryptocurrency clients in their most significant litigation, regulatory, and enforcement matters.
+Mr. Yatter also helps large financial institutions, fintech ventures, and other clients navigate a complex and rapidly developing regulatory and enforcement environment.